 devices settings to map in the correct hardware access to the container.

-gpio service is set up to use i2c sensors:
+gpio service is set up to use i2c and serial uart sensors:

 There are a few settings and considerations specific to balena that need to be taken into account when building multicontainer applications.